Mandatory course for students enrolled in the bachelor’s programme Security Studies.

 Students will explore the Fukushima case by applying knowledge and methods from relevant academic disciplines.
 They will learn to review an event, or set of events, through the lenses of various academic perspectives and gain the ability to apply this skill to other cases in the domain of security and safety.

-Students will acquire knowledge and comprehension of several basic concepts and/or methods in: (1) environmental studies; (2) computer science/engineering and design; (3) business administration; (4) communication and media science.
+Students will acquire knowledge and comprehension of several safety science basic concepts and/or methods, in relation with the following disciplines: (1) environmental studies; (2) engineering; (3) public administration; (4) communication.

 Students will acquire knowledge and all-round understanding of non-intentional disasters affecting vital interests in modern societies (safety).